ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 └── webpack.config.js
 ```

-Let's define the 3 components.
+Take a look at the 3 components, which have already been defined and imported into `app.js`.

 `AbbreviationUI`: